gajeraYash/NFOP-app/README.md

 </div>

 ## Info
 This project is part of the CS-491 course for CS major at Rutgers University - Newark.
+Project was never set to live for due to the sponsor's accountability after the project was to be handed over.

 ## Setup
 Details on how to setup the project.